This chapter describes the NIS+ security system and how it affects the entire NIS+ namespace.

 Create.
 A principal with create rights to a higher level object can create new objects within that level.
 In other words, if you have create rights to an NIS+ directory object, you can create new tables within that directory.
 If you have create rights to an NIS+ table, you can create new columns and entries within that table.

 Every communication from an NIS+ client to an NIS+ server is, in effect, a request to perform one of these operations on a specific NIS+ object.
-For instance, when an NIS+ principal requests the IP address of another workstation, it is effectively requesting read access to the hosts table object, which stores that type of information.
+For instance, when an NIS+ principal requests the IP address of another machine, it is requesting read access to the hosts table object, which stores that type of information.
 When a principal asks the server to add a directory to the NIS+ namespace, it is actually requesting modify access to the directory's parent object.

 Keep in mind that these rights logically evolve down from directory to table to table column and entry levels.
 For example, to create a new table, you must have create rights for the NIS+ directory object where the table will be stored.
 When you create that table, you become its default owner.
 As owner, you can assign yourself create rights to the table which allows you to create new entries in the table.
 If you create new entries in a table, you become the default owner of those entries.
 As table owner, you can also grant table-level create rights to others.
 For example, you can give your table's group class table-level create rights.
 In that case, any member of the table's group can create new entries in the table.
 The individual member of the group who creates a new table entry becomes the default owner of that entry.

 An NIS+ administrator is anyone who has administrative rights over an NIS+ object.
 For the purpose of this discussion, administrative rights are defined as create, destroy, and for some objects, modify rights.
-(See " NIS+ Access Rights" for a description of NIS+ access rights.)
+(See NIS+ Access Rights for a description of NIS+ access rights.)

 Whoever creates an NIS+ object sets the initial access rights to that object.
 If the creator restricts administrative rights to the object's owner (initially the creator), than only the owner has administrative power over that object.
 On the other hand, if the creator grants administrative rights to the object's group, then everyone in that group has administrative power over that object.